vikas-0/GeekyHub/content/post/starting-a-new-blog.md

 draft=true
 +++

-I had my last paper of this semester's exams just a day before yesterday.
-If I can speak my mind, this semester has been very boring.
-Most of the subjects were a just compilation of the subjects I have read in previous semesters which made me lukewarm about studies.
-I am just hopeful that I'll get pass marks in all subject.
+I had the last paper of this semester's exams just the day before yesterday.
+To speak my mind, this semester has been very boring.
+Most subjects were just compilations of material I had studied in previous semesters, which made me lukewarm about my studies.
+I am just hopeful that I'll get passing marks in every subject.

-In course of examination, I stumbled upon my lost forgotten blog on [Blogger] (http://geekyhub.blogspot.in)  .
-It didn't take much time to realize that the blog is very embarrassing, done like a 10 to 5 job.
-A personal touch cannot be found on that blog.
-So, I decided to do a fresh start after examinations and this new blog is my another effort.
+During the examinations, I stumbled upon my long-forgotten blog on [Blogger](http://geekyhub.blogspot.in).
+It didn't take long to realize that the blog was very embarrassing and written like a nine-to-five job.
+It had no personal touch.
+So I decided to make a fresh start after the examinations, and this new blog is my latest effort.

 <!--more-->

-## What should I focus
+## What Should I Focus On?

-I will try to maintain personal content mostly related to my technical experience as the linchpin of this blog, not just a "how to" guide.
+I will try to make personal content, mostly related to my technical experience, the linchpin of this blog rather than writing only "how-to" guides.
-As my writing skill is not too good, I'll try to improve it and this should be reflected in my future posts.
+As my writing skills are not very good, I'll try to improve them, and this should be reflected in my future posts.

 ## Some Technical Changes

-Unlike my previous blog, this blog is create using [Hugo](https://gohugo.io/) which is a static website engine built using Go-Lang.
-Static websites are new cool for blogging and it is very fast and cheap to host as it is independent of any database, runtime or interpreter in deployment.
-This is also one of the reasons to do the fresh start.
+Unlike my previous blog, this blog was created using [Hugo](https://gohugo.io/), a static website engine built with Go.
+Static websites are the new cool thing for blogging.
+They are very fast and cheap to host because they don't depend on a database, runtime, or interpreter during deployment.
+This is also one of the reasons I wanted a fresh start.
 For hosting, I have chosen [Netlify](https://www.netlify.com/).
 It serves me better than alternatives like [surge](http://surge.sh/) and [Github Pages](https://pages.github.com/).
 The source code of this blog is available on [Github](https://github.com/vikas-0/GeekyHub).
 You are free to fork, modify or contribute to my blog.

-I am optimistic about this new blog and I except regular comments from you to keep me on track.
+I am optimistic about this new blog, and I expect regular comments from you to keep me on track.

 **Image Credit**